-During the period ended March 31, 2017, the Company issued 17,159,999 common shares with estimated fair value of \$4,289,984.
+During the first quarter ended March 31, 2017, the Company issued 17,159,999 common shares with estimated fair value of \$4,289,984 to related parties.

 11. MANAGEMENT OF CAPITAL

 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to pursue the sourcing and exploration of its resource property.
 The Company does not have any externally imposed capital requirements to which it is subject.